henne90gen/graphics_playground/README.md

 ## Ideas

-- use real geographic data for terrain erosion
+- split terrain erosion into the terrain erosion on generated terrain and a viewer for points clouds and dtms
 - Water Demo
 - Graph Visualization